Professor of Medicine and Surgery

 Director, Scientific Services

-This program is intended for physicians, registered nurses, and other healthcare professionals involved in the care of patients infected with HCV.
+This program is intended for physicians, registered nurses, pharmacists, and other healthcare providers involved in the screening, diagnosis, and treatment of patients infected with or at elevated risk of HCV.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Postgraduate Institute for Medicine and Clinical Care Options, LLC.
 The Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.